ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ---
-description: This section is about Routing technology tables in IP Fabric GUI.
+description: This section is about the Routing technology tables in the IP Fabric GUI.
 ---

 # Routing